mautrix/docs/bridges/general/troubleshooting.md

 [MSC2659]: https://github.com/matrix-org/matrix-spec-proposals/pull/2659

+## I don't see any responses from the bridge bot in Matrix, but the responses are visible in the bridge logs
+Make sure you didn't ignore the bot.

+Settings -> Security & Privacy -> Advanced -> Ignored users on Element.

 ## Why are direct messages showing up under "Rooms" instead of "People"?
 All chats in Matrix are actually rooms, and there's no good way for bridges to declare that a room is a DM.
 Specifically, the DM status is stored in the